Anal vein thrombosis recurs repeatedly

 What is a recurring anal vein thrombosis?

-A recurrent anal vein thrombosis is a reoccurring blood clot in the external veins of the anus, usually palpable as a suddenly painful, bluish-violet nodule.
+A recurrent anal vein thrombosis is a reoccurring blood clot in the external veins of the anus, usually palpable as a suddenly painful, bluish-purple nodule.
 It arises in the perianal venous plexus outside the sphincter muscle and causes:

 - Acute pain

-- Swelling and nodule formation
+- Swelling and lump formation

 - Pressure, stretching, or foreign body sensation